Inpatient

 Can I bring my own belongings with me when I am an inpatient?

 Yes, however, it is important to remember that storage space is limited.
 We encourage all patients to be responsible for their own possessions.
-We provide lockers and wardrobes to keep small sums of money and belongings safe.
 We would advise you not to bring valuable items, such as jewellery, onto the ward.

 We cannot accept any responsibility for loss of or damage to personal property, including money, unless you have been given an official receipt from the Trust.